Balkan Music &

 Term: 9/2020—

-In the nonprofit sector I have also worked with HONK!
-Fest West in various event production capacities.
+In the nonprofit sector I have worked with both HONK!
+Fest West, and Honk!TX in various event production capacities.
 I volunteered with the American Romanian Cultural Society, helping to produce the Seattle-based Romanian Film Festival.
-And from 2009 to 2017 I worked with the Northwest Folklife Festival, where I coordinated the “Balkan Misfits” and “HONK!
-Fest West” showcases.
+And from 2009 to 2017, 2022-present I volunteer with the Northwest Folklife Festival, as a community coordinator for the “Balkan Misfits” showcase.

 Anna Goldberg

-Vice President, Chair of Development Committee.
+President, Chair of Administrative and Development Committees.

 Term: 9/2020—